Skip to main content

 • rising wastewater treatment costs.

-To combat these negative impacts, Brossard was one of the first cities in Quebec to install residential water meters.
-The Town also adopted a by-law to restrict the domestic consumption of drinking water through garden hoses on its territory.
+To combat these negative impacts, Ville de Brossard was one of the first cities in Quebec to install residential water meters.
+It has also adopted a by-law to restrict the domestic consumption of drinking water through garden hoses on its territory.